 DURING THE DAY IT GETS SUNNY AND WARMER

 As Isla del Sol is the island of the sun you will have plenty of sun.
 In fact, during the day it is quite warm in winter.
 The skies are usually clear which makes it icy at night but pleasant during the day.
-Don’t forget to put on sun screen on your face and body.
+Don’t forget to put on sun screen (use GIGI10 for 10% off) on your face and body.
 Remember you are still at 4.000 m and much closer to the sun than usual (right?).

 BRING ENOUGH CASH

 There are no ATMs on Isla del Sol.
 Restaurants, hotels and shops are unlikely to take credit cards.
-You will also need to pay your return ticket in cash so make sure you load up in Copacabana.
-Read more on that HERE.
+You will also need to pay your return ticket in cash so make sure you load up in Copacabana before you head to Isla del Sol.

 THERE IS NO “MODERN” TRANSPORTATION